Watt It Takes: BlocPower CEO Donnel Baird Wants to Electrify Buildings for Everyone

 BlocPower was founded in 2012.
-It’s raised venture capital from Kapor Capital and Andreesen Horowitz.
+It’s raised venture capital from Kapor Capital and Andreessen Horowitz.
 But that process was not easy for a company with a mostly non-white leadership team.
-As a black founder, Donnel was turned down 200 times before any venture firms were willing to back his vision.
+As a Black founder, Donnel was turned down 200 times before any venture firms were willing to back his vision.

 “It was really difficult for us raising capital.
-One of our investors when I talked to him two or three years ago and said I was struggling to raise capital, he was like ‘yeah man, just hire some white people and send them into the fundraising meetings and it’ll clear things up,’” explains Donnel.
+One of our investors, when I talked to him two or three years ago and said I was struggling to raise capital, he was like, ‘Yeah, man, just hire some white people and send them into the fundraising meetings, and it’ll clear things up,’” explains Donnel.

-BlocPower is a Brooklyn, New York startup electrifying and weatherizing buildings in underserved communities -- slashing pollution and saving money.
-This includes housing units, churches, community centers.
+BlocPower is a Brooklyn, New York startup electrifying and weatherizing buildings in underserved communities — slashing pollution and saving money in the process.
+This includes housing units, churches and community centers.

-And the mission for Donnel isn’t about just about hitting milestones for investors.
+And the mission for Donnel isn’t just about hitting milestones for investors.
 It’s about changing the fabric of underserved communities that are plagued by pollution and energy poverty.
 That’s because Donnel has lived it himself.

 In this episode, Powerhouse CEO Emily Kirsch talks with Donnel about how he channeled his frustration and anger around racial unfairness into a business model for the energy transition.